milgra/tutorials/clojure-by-examples.md

 words with double colons are keywords

-let's print key 0 from this map
+let's get key 0 from this map

 ```({:key0 "something" :key1 "anything"} :key0)```